Villejuif

 Villejuif (/fr/) is a commune in the southern suburbs of Paris, France.
 It is located 7 km from the centre of Paris.

 Name

 The earliest reference to Villejuif appears in a bill signed by the Pope Callixtus II on 27 November 1119.
-It refers to Villa Judea, the Latinized version of the Old French expression meaning 'Jewish settlement'.
+It refers to Villa Judea, the Latinized version of an Old French term meaning 'Jewish settlement'.
 During the following centuries, the toponym appears as Villejuifve, that is, following the archaic French spelling of the expression with the same meaning, cognate to modern French Villejuive.
-The French author from the 17th century Louis Moréri indicates that the settlement was founded by Jews expelled from Paris.
-This idea, however, remains speculative as available medieval Christian and Jewish sources do not mention the existence of the Jewish community in this place.
+The 17th-century French author Louis Moréri suggested that the settlement was founded by Jews expelled from Paris.
+This idea, however, remains speculative as no surviving medieval Christian or Jewish sources mention the existence of a Jewish community here.
 An alternative explanation is that the name is a corruption of some earlier, similar-sounding name.
+Another suggestion made by historan Cecil Roth in 1951 is that names such as this simply reflect "an ancient building of unknown origin".